Isotropic vectors over global fields: Algorithmic prerequisites

 \section{Algorithmic prerequisites}

 The algorithms presented in this paper depend on the number of already existing tools.
-First of all, we need routines for solving systems of linear equations (basically over $\FF_2$) and for basic arithmetic in a global field (see e.g., \cite{Cohen1993}).
-As far as more advanced tools are concerned, we need: { \setlist[enumerate]{wide=\parindent} \begin{enumerate} \item Factorization of ideals in global fields (see e.g., \cite{Cohen1993, GMN2013}). \item Solution to a norm equation of a form $\norm{x} = b$, where $b\in \un$ and $\ext{L}{K}$ is a finite field extension.
-This problem is discussed in \cite{Cohen2000, FJP1997, FP1983, Garbanati1980, Simon2002}. \item Construction of ideal class groups, ray-class groups and relative pseudo-class groups (see e.g., \cite{CDD1996, CDD1997, CDD1998, Cohen2000}). \item Construction of a basis (over $\FF_2$) of the group $\SingS$ of $S$-singular square classes.
+First of all, we need routines for solving systems of linear equations (basically over $\FF_2$) and for basic arithmetic in a global field (see, e.g., \cite{Cohen1993}).
+As far as more advanced tools are concerned, we need: { \setlist[enumerate]{wide=\parindent} \begin{enumerate} \item Factorization of ideals in global fields (see, e.g., \cite{Cohen1993, GMN2013}). \item Solution to a norm equation of a form $\norm{x} = b$, where $b\in \un$ and $\ext{L}{K}$ is a finite field extension.
+As was mentioned in the introduction, this problem is discussed in \cite{Cohen2000, FJP1997, FP1983, Garbanati1980, LJS2024, Simon2002}. \item Construction of a basis (over $\FF_2$) of the group $\SingS$ of $S$-singular square classes.
 The author is aware of three existing methods.
 One is described in \cite{Koprowski2021}.
-Another one is outlined in Magma manual \cite{CBFS2021}.
-In this method, one constructs a set~$T$ containing~$S$ and such that the $T$-class number is odd.
+Another one is outlined in the Magma manual \cite{CBFS2023}.
+In this method, one constructs a set~$T$ containing~$S$, such that the $T$-class number is odd.
 Then, it is known that the groups $\Sing{T}$ and $\Units{T}$ coincide.
-Hence the sought group~$\SingS$ can be constructed as a subspace of~$\Units{T}$.
-A third method, due to A.~Czogała, was recently described in \cite{KR202x}. \end{enumerate}}
+Hence, the sought group~$\SingS$ can be constructed as a subspace of~$\Units{T}$.
+A third method, due to A.~Czogała, was recently described in \cite{KR2023}. \end{enumerate}}